Corvallis, OR Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

 Yes, solar panels can increase your home value in Corvallis.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a median-priced home in Corvallis, that could represent a meaningful boost at resale.
+A Zillow study found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $450,000 home in Corvallis, that could mean roughly $18,000 in added value.

-For many Corvallis homeowners, solar can be worth it financially — especially with a lease option like Palmetto’s LightReach.
-Because the monthly lease payment is typically less than your current electricity bill, you can start saving from day one with no upfront investment.
+For Corvallis homeowners, solar can make strong financial sense — especially through a lease.
+With Palmetto’s LightReach program, there’s no upfront investment required.
+Your fixed monthly lease payment is typically lower than your current electricity bill, meaning you start saving from day one.

 With Palmetto’s LightReach lease, Corvallis homeowners can go solar with no upfront cost.
-One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 6.38 kW system in Corvallis, the estimated monthly lease payment is approximately $81/month — often less than your current electricity bill, so savings can start immediately.
+One simple monthly payment covers everything — the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+For a typical 6.38 kW system in Corvallis, the estimated monthly payment is approximately $81/month, based on Oregon’s production ratio of 1,234 kWh/kW/year and a rate of $0.124/kWh.